isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    host names to be sanitized without requiring a ``dhcp-ddns`` entry.
 When a ``hostname-char`` parameter is defined at both the global scope and in a ``dhcp-ddns`` entry, the second (local) value is used.

+   For the ability to generate host names procedurally, based on an expression, and for the ability to skip DDNS updates on a per-client basis, or fine-tuning various DNS update aspects, the :iscman:`kea-dhcp6` can load the premium hook library `libdhcp_ddns_tuning.so` which is available from ISC.
+Please refer to :ref:`hooks-ddns-tuning` documentation for the configuration options.

 .. _dhcp6-dhcp4o6-config: